A whole new way to game

-For now, here are our top VR games of 2018, each of which is definitely worth a peek if you have a VR headset, and some of which are worth going out and buying one of the best VR headsets so you can experience them.
+For now, here are our top VR games of 2018 (so far), each of which is definitely worth a peek if you have a VR headset, and some of which are worth going out and buying one of the best VR headsets so you can experience them.

-There’s something here for everyone, so grab your VR headset, and get ready for a ride with the best VR games around.
+There’s something here for everyone, so grab your PSVR, your HTC Vive or your Oculus Go and get ready for a ride with the best VR games around.

 Check out the video below to see the latest in VR tech!